 People Like Us: A NovelBallantine Books #ad - As long as the market is strong, there's absolutely nothing to worry about--except for those nasty secrets from the past.
 After moving from cincinnati, Elias and Ruby Renthal strike it even richer in New York, turning their millions into billions.
 Not to mention disadvantageous.
 Scandal, anyone. ?
 It would be impolite for high society to refuse them now.

-The way journalist gus bailey tells it, old money is always preferred, but occasionally new money sneaks in--even where it is most unwelcome.
+People Like Us: A Novel #ad - The way journalist gus bailey tells it, old money is always preferred, but occasionally new money sneaks in--even where it is most unwelcome.